carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 ### Fixed boxes

-A grid can be formed with fixed boxes by tiling cards in an inline block, icons in toolbars, etc. Column count grows with browser width.
+A grid can be formed with fixed boxes by arranging tiles in an inline block, icons in toolbars, etc. Column count grows with browser width.
 Tiles wrap to the next line, or are sometimes truncated with an overflow scroll.

 `vimeo: https://vimeo.com/292024183`